 "With optogenetics you can really determine the functional connectivity of cells in a neural network," says Ed Boyden, a neuroscientist at MIT.
 "You can aim light at the exact set of cells you want and thereby activate those cells and not the other ones."

 Similar to optogenetics, optochemical genetics is another light-based approach that holds promise for mapping brain activity.
 Optochemical genetics takes advantage of caged ligands—compounds that are synthesized in the lab by taking any neurotransmitters containing nitrogen (glutamate, GABA, serotonin, nicotine, among others) and attaching an inactivating group that is photolabile.
 The caged ligand remains inactive until exposed to light, at which time the inactivating group is photocleaved and releases the active neurotransmitter.
 In this way, researchers are able to tease apart the functions of individual neurotransmitters in specific circuits within the brain.

 Shoot for the Moon

 Even the most ardent proponents of the BAM project agree that mapping the activity of the brain is not something that is going to happen overnight, or even in the next few years.
 And whether it could be done with optogenetics, optochemical genetics, or some other as yet undiscovered technique remains to be determined.

 "I think it will be similar in timeframe to the human genome," says Yuste, meaning BAM could require 15 years or more to complete.

 And yet, some researchers are plunging headfirst into mapping brain activity already.
-Just last week a paper was published in Nature Methods by Phillipp Keller and others at the Howard Hughes Medical Institute's Janelia Farm Research Campus in Ashburn, Virginia, detailing the mapping of 80 percent of the activity of the zebrafish brain using calcium imaging and a new microscopy technique known as light-sheet microscopy.
+Phillipp Keller and others at the Howard Hughes Medical Institute's Janelia Farm Research Campus in Ashburn, Virginia, mapped 80 percent of the activity of the zebrafish brain using calcium imaging and a new microscopy technique known as light-sheet microscopy.
 Although the approach generated images very slowly—about one per second—the results were still "quite remarkable," says Yuste.